 How to Plan the Perfect Road Trip Across Costa Rica

-Costa Rica is one of those countries that simply urges you to grab a car and set off without a firm plan.
-Roads wind through volcanoes, tropical forests, mountains, and wild beaches.
-And around every bend lies something unexpected—a waterfall, a sloth, a colourful market, or a breathtaking view.
+Costa Rica is one of those countries that simply invites you to grab a car and hit the road without a precise plan.
+The roads weave through volcanoes, tropical forests, mountains, and wild beaches.
+And at every turn, there's something unexpected—a waterfall, a sloth, a vibrant market, or a breathtaking view.

-If you want to truly experience the country, a road trip is the best choice.
-Here’s how to ensure every mile is an adventure.
+If you want to truly experience the country, the road trip is your best choice.
+Here’s how to make every mile an adventure.

 Step 1: Choose the Right Time to Travel

 The best period for a road trip in Costa Rica is the dry season (December–April).
-Roads are in better condition, rivers haven’t overflowed, and the chances of sunny days are much higher.
+The roads are in better condition, rivers aren't overflowing, and the chances of sunny days are much higher.

 Step 2: Choose the Right Vehicle

-Don’t hesitate — go for a 4x4.
-Costa Rica is a country of surprises — sudden rains, unexpected dirt roads, steep climbs.
+Don't hesitate — get a 4x4.
+Costa Rica is a land of surprises—sudden rains, unexpected dirt roads, steep climbs.

-4x4 SUV – ideal for all routes, especially if you want to reach more secluded beaches and mountain villages.
+4x4 SUV – ideal for all routes, especially if you want to reach more hidden beaches and mountain villages.

-Standard Car – possible for main routes, but not recommended for a true adventure.
+Standard car – suitable for main routes, but not recommended for a true adventure.

 Step 3: Plan, but Leave Room for Spontaneity

-Plan the major points of your route, but leave plenty of room for random stops:
+Plan the main points of your route, but leave enough room for random stops:

 Arenal – volcano, hot springs, waterfalls.